vernonkjr/hello-world/readme.txt

-This is a few new lines in this file
+This is a few new lines in this file.
+I have more to say here.